Christine Whittemore has lived in Italy, the USA (30 years), and France. She is now based back in England, in her home county of Gloucestershire

 Anthologies: Remembered Place (a Housman Society anthology 1996); Prisms of the Soul (Morehouse, 1996); The Coventry Prize Anthology 1999; Poetry 2000: New Poems from the Literary Review (Robson Books, 2000); The Peterloo Poets Competition Anthology 2002; Letters to the World (Red Hen, 2008); Irresistible Sonnets (Headmistress Press, 2014); and Adlestrop Remembered: a Poetry Anthology from the Centenary Competition, 2014.

 POETRY AWARDS & READINGS: Christine has won several awards in the US and the UK for individual poems.
 Recent UK commendations include Highly Commended in the Yeovil Prize 2014, and shortlisting in the Bridport Prize 2015.

 In 1998 she received a Fellowship in Literature from the Pennsylvania Council on the Arts for a body of work.
-This significant honour provided a monetary award to support the selected artists in their work as well as bringing opportunities such as interviews and poetry readings.
+This significant honour provided a monetary award to support the selected artists in their work, and brought opportunities such as interviews and poetry readings.

-Her essays and features have appeared in several publications in the US and Britain. including Baby Talk magazine, Islands magazine, Parabola, Christian Science Monitor, New York Newsday, Weekly Telegraph, Pocono Record, Mountainsides, and Poets' Paper.
+ESSAYS: Her essays and features have appeared in several US and UK publications, including Baby Talk magazine, Islands magazine, Parabola magazine, Christian Science Monitor, New York Newsday, Weekly Telegraph (UK), Pocono Record, Mountainsides, and Poets' Paper.